5.0 Christie Lake Catchment: Stewardship and Water Resources Protection

 The Christie Lake catchment covers 65.3 square kilometres with 0.5 square kilometres (or 0.8 percent) of the drainage area being within the regulation limit of Ontario Regulation 174/06 (Figure 121), giving protection to wetland areas and river or stream valleys that are affected by flooding and erosion hazards.

 Wetlands occupy nine square kilometres (or 13.7 percent) of the catchment.
-Of these wetlands, 1.2 square kilometres (or eight percent) are designated as provincially significant and not included within the RVCA regulation limit.
+Of these wetlands, 1.2 square kilometres (or 13 percent) are designated as provincially significant (Christie Lake Wetland) and not included within the RVCA regulation limit.
 All wetlands in the catchment are outside the regulated area limit administered by the Rideau Valley Conservation Authority..

 Of the 194 kilometres of stream in the catchment, regulation limit mapping has been plotted along 1.5 kilometers of streams (representing less than one percent of all streams in the catchment).
 Plotting of the regulation limit on the remaining 92.5 kilometres (or 99 percent) of streams requires identification of flood and erosion hazards and valley systems.